 The taste of brownies is now an acceptable breakfast.
-This brownie baked oatmeal is really loaded with oats and yogurt.
+This brownie baked oatmeal recipe is really loaded with oats and yogurt.
 Go ahead and make some, I dare you!

 Sometimes that chocolate craving comes at breakfast time.
 Do you know what?
 You don’t have to choose between suppressing the craving or feeling guilty for indulging it any more!